 What are Odd Numbers?

-Odd numbers are defined as any number which cannot be divided by two is termed as an odd number.
+Odd numbers are defined as any number which cannot be divided by two.
 In other words, a number of form 2k+1, where k ∈ Z (i.e. integers) are called odd numbers.
 It should be noted that numbers or set of integers on a number line can either be odd or even.
 A few more key points:

 - An odd number is an integer which is not a multiple of 2

 - If these numbers are divided by 2, the result or remainder should be a fraction or 1.

 - In the number line, 1 is the first positive odd number